University of California, Berkeley: Sports

-Sport alumni include tennis athlete Helen Wills Moody (BA 1925) won 31 Grand Slam titles, including eight singles titles at Wimbledon.
+Sport alumni include tennis athlete Helen Wills Moody (BA 1925) who won 31 Grand Slam titles, including eight singles titles at Wimbledon.
 Tarik Glenn (BA 1999) is a Super Bowl XLI champion.
 Michele Tafoya (BA 1988) is a sports television reporter for ABC Sports and ESPN.
 Sports agent Leigh Steinberg (BA 1970, JD 1973) has represented professional athletes such as Steve Young, Troy Aikman, and Oscar De La Hoya; Steinberg has been called the real-life inspiration for the title character in the Oscar-winning film Jerry Maguire (portrayed by Tom Cruise).
 Matt Biondi (BA 1988) won eight Olympic gold medals during his swimming career, in which he participated in three different Olympics.
 At the Beijing Olympics in 2008, Natalie Coughlin (BA 2005) became the first American female athlete in modern Olympic history to win six medals in one Olympics.